This is 'Shot at Dawn' at the National Memorial Arboretum in Staffordshire. A reminder of the men and boys executed during WW1 for 'cowardice'.

 This website now reflects only my other interest: Can Christianity and its central figure mean anything to those who are not convinced that conventional ideas of 'God' and religion take us where we need to go as modern, thoughtful human beings?

-In Study Resources you'll find a PowerPoint (with audio) on 'Who wrote the Bible'?; discussion notes on the classic book from the 1960s, ''Honest to God' and my own reflections on the Psalms from 2011, 'Walking without God'.
+In Study Resources you'll find a PowerPoint (with audio) on 'Who wrote the Bible'?
+PLUS discussion notes on the classic book from the 1960s, ''Honest to God' which still raises so many key questions that have never been answered.
+And my own reflections on the Psalms from 2011: 'Walking without God'.
 These are all free.

 Friendly Feedback is always very welcome.
 Please let me know if you have found my ideas interesting and helpful.